 Bond Prices Rise

-The federal funds rate, the interest on overnight loans between banks, rose to 1.00 percent, from 0.94 percent on Thursday.
+The federal funds rate, the interest on overnight loans between banks, was quoted at 8 7-16 percent, up from 7 7/8 percent late Tuesday.